NATO calls Russia its 'most significant and direct threat'

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine.

-NATO Secretary General Jens Stoltenberg center, flanked by Spanish Prime Minister Pedro Sanchez, right, and U.S President Joe Biden open the first plenary session of the NATO summit in Madrid, Wednesday, June 29, 2022.
-North Atlantic Treaty Organization heads of state will meet for a NATO summit in Madrid from Tuesday through Thursday.
-(Bertrand Guay, Pool via AP)
+Ukraine's President Volodymyr Zelenskyy addresses leaders via a video screen during a round table meeting at a NATO summit in Madrid, Spain on Wednesday, June 29, 2022.
+North Atlantic Treaty Organization heads of state meet for a NATO summit in Madrid from Tuesday through Thursday.
+(AP Photo/Manu Fernandez)

-NATO Secretary General Jens Stoltenberg center, flanked by Spanish Prime Minister Pedro Sanchez, right, and U.S President Joe Biden open the first plenary session of the NATO summit in Madrid, Wednesday, June 29, 2022.
-North Atlantic Treaty Organization heads of state will meet for a NATO summit in Madrid from Tuesday through Thursday.
-(Bertrand Guay, Pool via AP)
+Ukraine's President Volodymyr Zelenskyy addresses leaders via a video screen during a round table meeting at a NATO summit in Madrid, Spain on Wednesday, June 29, 2022.
+North Atlantic Treaty Organization heads of state meet for a NATO summit in Madrid from Tuesday through Thursday.
+(AP Photo/Manu Fernandez)

 NATO leaders pose for a group photo following the official welcome for the NATO summit in Madrid, Spain, on Wednesday, June 29, 2022.
 North Atlantic Treaty Organization heads of state will meet for a NATO summit in Madrid from Tuesday through Thursday.
 (AP Photo/Bernat Armangue)